Kwasniok/cpp-raytracing/README.md

 ```bash
 make
 ```
-See `./out` directory for the output.
+See `./build` for the executables and  `./out` directory for the test image output.

 ## Documentation
 ```bash
 make doc
 ```
 See `./doc` directory for the documentation.

 ## Run
 ```bash